photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 Johnny is going to succeed, it has to be tomorrow.

 The next day, Mr. Smith arrives and Johnny is waiting at the dock with a smile on his face.
-You all fed and ready?
+“You all fed and ready?”
 Mr. Smith asks.

-Yes sir, says Johnny.
+“Yes sir,” says Johnny.
 With that, Johnny dives into the water.
 This time he swims a bit slower.
 He seems to be pacing himself.

 Mr. Smith watched Johnny get further and further, and his smile grows and grows.
 What a perfect end to a perfect trip, he thinks.
 He is going